iPad 6 Wi-Fi Front Facing Camera Replacement

 Step 17

-- Grab a new opening pick and gently slide it right to the middle of the iPad’s right edge.
-Keep it steady—you've got this!
+- Grab a fresh opening pick and shimmy it right to the center of the iPad's right side.

 Step 18

-- Warm up that iOpener and give it a cozy hug to the bottom edge of your device for a solid two minutes.
+- Warm up your iOpener and gently apply it to the bottom edge of the device for two minutes.

 Tools Used